shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 :::

 You can fine-tune shaking threshold too.
-Let's lower it as an example, so Shake is easier to invoke:
+Let's lower it as an example, so Shake user feedback is easier to invoke:

 <Tabs
   groupId="android"